 Important Reminder: As it goes in all of the destinations we share, please practice good trail etiquette and remember to Leave No Trace.
 This means packing out all of your garbage (including toilet paper), being respectful to others on busy trails, and following the established rules.
-Also, quite a few of our favorite Utah State Parks for hiking have trails that are pet-friendly, see this post to review essential safety tips for hiking with dogs.
+Also, quite a few of our favorite Utah state parks for hiking have trails that are pet-friendly, see this post to review essential safety tips for hiking with dogs.

-Map of the Best Utah State Parks for Hikers
+Map of the Best Utah State Parks

-Dead Horse Point State Park (Moab, Utah)
+Dead Horse Point State Park

 This beautiful park is located in Moab, Utah and features a mesa that gives visitors a stunning view of the carved-out canyons and rivers that snake through them.
 Here you can see for miles into Canyonlands National Park or trace the path of the Colorado River.
 The scenery alone makes it one of the best Utah state parks and is a great destination for photography.
-In addition, Dead Horse Point has a new yurts you can rent for overnight camping that offer warm beds, grills, and amazing views.
+In addition, Dead Horse Point has new yurts you can rent for overnight camping that offer warm beds, grills, and amazing views.

 - The Intrepid Trail System – A series of three loops in Dead Horse Point State Park that are 16 miles in total, consisting of both hiking and mountain biking trails.
-For a good day hike, check out the Big Chief Trail, a part of the Intrepid Trail System and is a moderately trafficked 7.9-mile loop through the park.
+For a good day hike, check out the Big Chief Trail, a part of the Intrepid Trail System and a moderately trafficked 7.9-mile loop through the park.
 Dogs are not allowed.

 - Dead Horse Rim Loop Trail – This is a pet-friendly 5 mile-long loop trail around the park that’s easy and accessible for all hikers.
 It’s got great views as you hike from rim to rim so you can take it all in.
 Plus, it’s well-marked and easy to follow.

-Driving Directions to Dead Horse State Park
+Driving Directions To Dead Horse State Park

-To get there drive nine miles northwest of Moab on US 191 and then 23 miles southwest on Utah 313 to the end of the highway.
+To get to Dead Horse State Park drive nine miles northwest of Moab on US 191 and then 23 miles southwest on Utah 313 to the end of the highway.

-Goblin Valley State Park (Hanksville, UT)
+Goblin Valley State Park

 A unique landscape of otherworldly sandstone formations makes this one of the best Utah state parks.
-Named for the goblin-esque hoodoos that populate the park, Goblin Valley State Park is a great place for hiking and camping in this unusual but beautiful scenic spot.
+Named for the goblin-esque hoodoos that populate the park, Goblin Valley State Park is a great place for hiking and camping in this unusual but beautifully scenic spot.
 It’s also conveniently located directly down the road from Little Wild Horse Canyon Trail and Bell Canyon Trailhead, so you can pair your visit here with nearby slot canyon hikes.
 Dogs are allowed on a leash.

-Best hikes to do in Goblin Valley State Park:
+Best Hikes in Goblin Valley State Park:

 - Valley of the Goblins – This one-mile-long loop is a great option for those who want to experience the area on a relatively easy hike.
-Great for families, dogs and just as a less strenuous way to see the sights, Valley of the Goblins will not disappoint.
+Great for families, dogs and as a less strenuous way to see the sights, Valley of the Goblins will not disappoint.

-Driving Directions to Goblin Valley State Park
+Driving Directions to Goblin Valley State Park:

-To get there from I-70, exit onto Highway 24 and drive south for approximately 24 miles to the signed park turnoff, which is also the turnoff for Temple Mountain.
+To get to Goblin Valley State Park from I-70, exit onto Highway 24 and drive south for approximately 24 miles to the signed park turnoff, which is also the turnoff for Temple Mountain.
 From Hwy 24 turnoff, follow the paved road for about 12 miles to the parking area.